Value Chain Definition

 A value stream encompasses all the primary actions required to bring a product or service from concept to placing it in the hands of the end user.
 It also includes timing.
 Mapping the stream aids in process improvement.
 A value stream encompasses all the primary actions required to bring a product or service from concept to placing it in the hands of the end user.
 It also includes timing.
 Mapping the stream aids in process improvement.

-This interactive lecture on Value Chain is designed by Institute of supply chain management.
-This topic is discussed in more details in AIMS' supply chain programs, and they includes: supply chain management courses online, supply chain management diploma online and supply chain management degree programs.
+This lecture covering “value chain” is designed by AIMS’ institute of supply chain management.
+This lecture is a part of supply chain management courses, diploma of supply chain management and supply chain management degree online.